-Edwin is a 35 year old opera singer with millions of adoring fans.
-Twice divorced and previously convicted of mail fraud and drunk driving, he reputedly left a friend to die on the sidewalk outside a club where they were snorting cocaine.
+➤ Edwin is a 35-year-old opera singer with millions of adoring fans.
+Twice divorced and previously convicted of mail fraud, he reputedly drove his Ferrari into a closed daycare center while under the influence.
 Edwin is very fit, and his singing greatly cheers the others.